SirYancy/computer-apps/book/ch4-spreadsheets/tutorial_tables_pivot.md

 two-dimensional matrix which can be sorted, filtered, and visualized in a hundred different ways.

-1. Ensure that the cell selection is somewhere in side the data.
+1. Ensure that the cell selection is somewhere inside the data.
 In the **Insert** tab, in the **Tables** group, click on **PivotTable**.
 In the dialog that opens, the defaults should be okay, but look over them so that you understand them.
 Most importantly, we want to